manoel-linux/opti-sway-i3wm/README.md

 - Support for the distro: Void-Linux/Ubuntu/Debian/Arch/Artix/Manjaro

 - If you are using a distribution based on Ubuntu, Debian, or Arch, the script will work without any issues.

+- Use at your own risk

+- Starting from version 0.0.1, executing opti-sway-i3wm as a superuser or with sudo privileges has been blocked.
+It can only be executed without superuser or sudo privileges

+- From version 0.0.3 onwards, it now includes support for i3wm

 - opti-sway-i3wm is an open-source project, and we are happy to share it with the community.
 You have complete freedom to do whatever you want with opti-sway-i3wm, in accordance with the terms of the MIT license.
 You can modify, distribute, use it in your own projects, or even create a fork of opti-sway-i3wm to add additional features.